-Nonetheless, I uploaded the cache directory and its respective files, and this customer’s website loaded as fast as blink.
+Nonetheless, I uploaded the cache directory and its respective files, and this customer’s website loaded as fast as a blink.
 That’s it!

 While dang near impossible to find a solution online, I’m grateful that it was nothing more than uploading a directory and three files.
 No need to know how to write or comment out code as a workaround.
-Good ol’ upload using a web-based File Manager or a FTP client.
+Good ol’ upload using a web-based File Manager or an FTP client.
 That’s it!